tweag/cardano-conformance-testing-of-consensus/docs/design.md

 Our other deliverable here will be a high-level overview and analysis of the necessary changes required to test against Amaru.
 Presumably these will end up being the set of configurable options necessary for *any* implementation to test against our harness.
+At the forefront, we have the parsing of topology files and disabling block crypto as requirements.

 We explicitly would like to know the expected *implementation burden* required on alternative nodes to actually use any of this testing machinery.

-#### Plan

-1. Make the test work on Amaru.
-    1. Have a means of disabling crypto.
-    2. Ensure that it can parse our generated topology files.
-2. Document the necessary requirements from a node to run this tests.
-    * At the forefront, we have the previous two requirements (parse topology and disable crypto).

 #### Questions to Answer